dev7355608/perfect-vision/README.md

 If enabled, FXMaster's and Token Magic FX's special effects are affected by monochrome vision.
 Otherwise, they are not.
 Special effects attached to tokens are only affected by this setting if *Monochrome Token Icons* is enabled as well.

+### Force Monochrome Vision

+If disabled, monochrome vision is affected by the scene's *Darkness Level*.
+If the scene's *Darkness Level* is 0, it looks the same as it would with non-monochrome vision.
+But as the *Darkness Level* increases the saturation decreases accordingly.
+If enabled, monochrome vision is always completely monochrome.

 ### Fog of War Weather

 If enabled, weather effects are visible in the fog of war.
 Otherwise, weather is only visible in line-of-sight.